 Gross Negligence Penalties – Income Tax Act

-The CRA audits Cindy, adds the income to her taxes, and assesses the Gross Negligence Penalty;
+The CRA audits the taxpayer and adds the income and assesses a Gross Negligence Penalty; and

 Gross Negligence Penalties – Excise Tax Act

-Section 285 of the Excise Tax Act is the section that imposes Gross Negligence Penalties where GST/HST is at issue.
-If we use the previous example, the penalty amount would be $25,000, before any interest is added.
+Section 285 of the Excise Tax Act, RSC 1985, c E-15 imposes Gross Negligence Penalties where GST/HST is at issue.
+Using the above example, the penalty amount would be $25,000 plus interest.

 Arguments Against Gross Negligence Penalties

-First, audit working papers must be reviewed.
-Auditors must complete Gross Negligence Penalty reports which justify the issuance of these penalties.
-If the reports are not well reasoned, they can be refuted during the audit, objection, or Tax Court stage of any dispute.
+Auditors must complete Gross Negligence Penalty reports (penalty recommendation reports) which are meant to outline CRA’s justification for the penalties.
+If the reports are not well reasoned, they can be refuted during the audit, objection, or Tax Court stage.

-Additionally, taxpayers may argue against the issuance of these penalties by claiming their actions did not amount to gross negligence.
-They may have been ordinarily negligent, but they do not cross the line into gross negligence.
+Additionally, taxpayers may argue against the application of these penalties by claiming their actions did not amount to gross negligence.
+For example, they may have been ordinarily negligent, but their actions do not cross the line into gross negligence.

-Finally, there have been hundreds of Tax Court, Federal Court of Appeal, and even Supreme Court of Canada cases discussing, and analyzing Gross Negligence.
-What does it mean, and should such a harsh penalty be applied.
-This jurisprudence should be used to link a taxpayer’s current situation to another, or several cases where the penalty was not justified.
+Finally, there have been hundreds of Tax Court of Canada, Federal Court of Appeal, and even Supreme Court of Canada decisions discussing, and analyzing Gross Negligence.
+Facts from the relevant jurisprudence should be used in an attempt to link a taxpayer’s current situation to another similar case where penalties have been reversed.

 Conclusion